SpiritOfYoink/dotfiles/README.md

 ## TO INSTALL:

 * Step 1: Install NixOS using a graphical installer.
-For your name and <user>name, select from: yoink, dame, mac, & hamster.
+For your name and username, select from: yoink, dame, mac, & hamster.

      Choose a temporary password, login automatically, and reuse password for administrator.
 Select no desktop when prompted.